 Find out more about La Magie de Noël Christmas Market at Tuileries Garden

-• Cost: Free admission, plus whatever you spend on rides, food, and gift items (like all Paris Christmas markets, this one offers many tempting things to purchase)
+• Admission: Free, plus whatever you spend on rides, food, and gift items; like all Paris Christmas markets, this one offers many tempting things to purchase

 • Location: Tuileries Garden (Jardin des Tuileries)